Spiritual protection for ghost hunters is an important topic. Several people have written useful books about it.

 My ancestry and traditions are mostly Irish.
 When I really need help with something, I visit the grave of one particular ancestor, pour good Irish whiskey on the ground, and then have a one-sided chat with her, telling her what I need.
 It seems to work.

 Every community, ethnic group and spiritual tradition recommends different kinds of spiritual protection.
-Whether those methods actually work or it’s “placebo effect” doesn’t matter to me, as long as people who are nervous feel that they are out of danger or less affected by it.
+Whether those methods actually work or it’s “placebo effect” doesn’t matter to me, as long as people who are nervous feel they are out of danger or less affected by it.

 If you don’t believe in a particular religion but you’ve always wondered if one of their tokens or symbols might be helpful… well, it might be worth a try.
 That small “maybe” window might be enough to help you when you need it, in a stressful and frightening situation.